 Padma Chirumamilla, Ph.D.

 Through a combination of ethnographic and textually-based methods, Chirumamilla’s research considers how the materiality of media shapes its absorption into the routines and rhythms of everyday life in the Global South.
-She is also interested in notions of technological futurity, and how the futuristic allure of digital technologies configures everyday encounters with media infrastructures in the Global South.
+She is also investigating how the futuristic allure of digital technologies and “smart” infrastructures is channeled across national boundaries, configuring everyday aspirations and cultures of speculation in and across Asia and the Global South.